Alex-Ng10/Alex-Ng10/README.md

 Hello there! 👋 and Welcome!
 My name is **Alex Nguyen**.
 I am from **James Madison University** in Computer Science. 🧑‍💻

+I have a huge interest for experience and teamwork 🫱🏻‍🫲🏻 whether it is coding or solving explicit problems!
+Currently studying Java and C, and Software Engineering.

 **Skills**

 Fast Learner | Teamwork and Collaboration